Carissa-egy/DIGINATION_DYSCOVER_UNIVERSITAS-PADJADJARAN/README.md

-# EduScan_AI
+# DysCover
-EduScan AI is a mobile application built using Flutter to assist early screening of dyslexia through handwriting analysis and educational resources.
+DysCover is a mobile application built using Flutter to assist early screening of dyslexia through handwriting analysis and educational resources.
 It aims to empower parents and educators with AI-powered tools to detect potential dyslexia symptoms and provide helpful learning support.

 ## 🚀 Features (Current & Planned)